Daily Read â€“ Numbers 24:1-25:18; Luke 2:1-35; Psalm 59:1-17; Proverbs 11:14

 And the glory of Your people Israel."

-The Word states very clearly that the Spirit led him to the temple for such a time.
-Like all of us, Simeon had a choice to listen and obey or to disregard and ignore.
+The Word states very clearly the Spirit led him to the temple for such a time.
+Like all of us, Simeon had a choice to listen and obey or to ignore and disregard.
 The latter would have been tragic as he would have missed the most tremendous and glorious event of his life.
 Praise God, he was true to his namesake; he heard and obeyed the voice of the Spirit.

 Let us all be led by the Spirit....